Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 2. `/join #libera-cloak`
 3. Say `!cloakme`

 The bot will give your account a generic user cloak and then — because its work is done — politely kick and ban you from the channel.

 Your new cloak takes effect immediately.
 It will automatically activate each time you log in to your nickserv account in the future.

-### It didn't work!
+### If it does not work

 If you already have a cloak and wish to change the nickname in it, you will need to have a staff member update it.
 This is to prevent abuse.